thisismypassport/shrinko8/README.md

 In such cases, you have multiple ways to tell Shrinko8 precisely how your cart breaks these assumptions, allowing you to achieve better minification than would be possible with just `--minify-safe-only`:

-* Mixing identifiers and strings when indexing tables or _ENV:
+* Mixing identifiers and strings when indexing tables:

-    * If you index a table (or _ENV) by both identifiers and string literals, you can [tell Shrinko8 to rename the string literals too](#renaming-specific-strings).
+    * If you index a table by both identifiers and string literals, you can [tell Shrinko8 to rename the string literals too](#renaming-specific-strings).

-    * If you index a table (or _ENV) by both identifiers and strings that you build at runtime (e.g. via `+`), you can [preserve those identifiers across the entire cart](#preserving-identifiers-across-the-entire-cart).
+    * If you index a table  by both identifiers and strings that you build at runtime (e.g. via `+`), you can [preserve those identifiers across the entire cart](#preserving-identifiers-across-the-entire-cart).

     * If you have certain tables whose keys you don't want to rename - e.g. because the keys are built at runtime, or because the tables are serialized to a savefile - you can [preserve all keys in a table](#controlling-renaming-of-all-keys-of-a-table).

 * Using _ENV:

+    * You can always tell Shrinko8 to [rename table keys the same way as globals](#renaming-table-keys-the-same-way-as-globals), making it possible to mix _ENV and other tables freely.
+(Though if you index _ENV with strings, you still need to follow the 'mixing identifiers and strings' bullet point above)

+      Alternatively:

     * If you're making your tables inherit _ENV (allowing you to bind the table to _ENV and access both table members and globals without a '.'), you can [rename table keys the same way as globals](#renaming-table-keys-the-same-way-as-globals).

     * If you're otherwise assigning to or from _ENV, you may need to either [specify how all keys of a table are renamed](#controlling-renaming-of-all-keys-of-a-table), or [specify how specific usages of an identifier is renamed](#controlling-renaming-of-specific-identifier-usages) in order to tell Shrinko8 which table keys should be renamed as if they were globals.

-    * Alternatively, you can always tell Shrinko8 to [rename table keys the same way as globals](#renaming-table-keys-the-same-way-as-globals), making it possible to mix _ENV and other tables freely.
-(Though if you index _ENV with strings, you still need to follow the 'mixing identifiers and strings' bullet point)

 * Reordering assumptions:

     * You can [prevent merging of specific statements](#prevent-merging-of-specific-statements).